-Mayo one of Six New Local Link Community Car Schemes
+Mayo one of Six New TFI Local Link Community Car Schemes

 The grant aid, of up to €6,000 per project, is to fund activities directly associated with providing a community transport service.
 To date, six community car schemes in five counties have been approved and will become operational nationally.